-- Thrombosis with thrombocytopenia syndrome: A combination of thrombosis and thrombocytopenia, in some cases accompanied by bleeding, has been observed very rarely following vaccination with COVID-19 Vaccine Janssen.
+• Thrombosis with thrombocytopenia syndrome: A combination of thrombosis and thrombocytopenia, in some cases accompanied by bleeding, has been observed very rarely following vaccination with COVID-19 Vaccine Janssen.
 This includes severe cases of venous thrombosis at unusual sites such as cerebral venous sinus thrombosis (CVST), splanchnic vein thrombosis as well as arterial thrombosis concomitant with thrombocytopenia.
 Fatal outcome has been reported.
 These cases occurred within the first three weeks following vaccination, and mostly in individuals under 60 years of age.

 Thrombosis in combination with thrombocytopenia requires specialised clinical management.
-Healthcare professionals should consult applicable guidance and/or consult specialists (e.g., haematologists, specialists in coagulation) to diagnose and treat this condition. - Individuals who have experienced thrombosis with thrombocytopenia syndrome following vaccination with any COVID-19 vaccine should not receive COVID-19 Vaccine Janssen (See also section 4.3). - Venous thromboembolism: Venous thromboembolism (VTE) has been observed rarely following vaccination with COVID-19 Vaccine Janssen (see section 4.8).
+Healthcare professionals should consult applicable guidance and/or consult specialists (e.g., haematologists, specialists in coagulation) to diagnose and treat this condition.

+Individuals who have experienced thrombosis with thrombocytopenia syndrome following vaccination with COVID-19 Vaccine Janssen should not receive COVID-19 Vaccine Janssen (See also section 4.3).

+Individuals with a history of heparin-induced thrombocytopenia and thrombosis (HITT or HIT type 2) should only receive the COVID-19 Vaccine Janssen if the potential benefits outweigh the potential risks.

+- Venous thromboembolism: Venous thromboembolism (VTE) has been observed rarely following vaccination with COVID-19 Vaccine Janssen (see section 4.8).
 This should be considered for individuals at increased risk for VTE. - Immune thrombocytopenia: Cases of immune thrombocytopenia with very low platelet levels (<20000 per μL) have been reported very rarely after vaccination with COVID-19 Vaccine Janssen, usually within the first four weeks after receiving COVID-19 Vaccine Janssen.
 This included cases with bleeding and cases with fatal outcome.
 Some of these cases occurred in individuals with a history of immune thrombocytopenia (ITP).
 If an individual has a history of ITP, the risks of developing low platelet levels should be considered before vaccination, and platelet monitoring is recommended after vaccination.